woocommerce/woocommerce/readme.txt

 = Where can I request new features, eCommerce themes and extensions? =

-You can vote on and request new features and extensions in our WooIdeas board - http://woo.uservoice.com/forums/133476-woocommerce
+You can vote on and request new features and extensions in our [WooIdeas board](http://woo.uservoice.com/forums/133476-woocommerce)

 = Where can I report bugs or contribute to the project? =

-Bugs can be reported either in our support forum or preferably at the WooCommerce GitHub repository (https://github.com/woothemes/woocommerce/issues)
+Bugs can be reported either in our support forum or preferably on the [WooCommerce GitHub repository](https://github.com/woothemes/woocommerce/issues).

 = WooCommerce is awesome!
 Can I contribute? =

 Yes you can!
-Join in on our GitHub repository :) https://github.com/woothemes/woocommerce/
+Join in on our [GitHub repository](http://github.com/woothemes/woocommerce/) :)

 == Screenshots ==